cylc/cylc-flow/doc/src/running-suites.rst

-The suite contact file (see :ref:`The Suite Contact File`) is not needed if you have read-access to the remote suite run directory via the local filesystem or non-interactive ssh to the suite host account - client commands will automatically read it.
+The suite contact file (see :ref:`The Suite Contact File`) is not needed if you have read-access to the remote suite run directory via the local filesystem or non-interactive SSH to the suite host account - client commands will automatically read it.
 If you do install the contact file in your auth directory note that the port number will need to be updated if the suite gets restarted on a different port.
 Otherwise use ``cylc scan`` to determine